humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-29-creating-type-safe-properties-with-ecmascript-6-proxies.md

     typeSafePerson.age = "red";          // throws an error, different types

-In this code, the `name` property is changed without error because it&#8217;s changed to another string.
+In this code, the `name` property is changed without error because it's changed to another string.
 The `age` property is added as a number, and when the value is set to a string, an error is thrown.
 As long as the property is initialized to the proper type the first time, all subsequent changes will be correct.
 That means you need to initialize invalid values correctly.
 The quirk of `typeof null` returning &#8220;object&#8221; actually works well in this case, as a `null` property allows assignment of an object value later.

 As with defensive objects, you can also apply this method to constructors: